-Universal Studios Japan is obviously the most famous theme park in the Kansai region.
+Universal Studios Japan is obviously the most famous theme park 🎡 in the Kansai region.
 Real Mecca of theme parks for United States' blockbusters, it is one of the only two in the world located outside the USA, but remains based on the Orlando original park.

-With its grand opening on March 31st 2001, it is the fourth most attended park in 2015, with close to 14 millions of visitors in 2015 (and more than 10 millions every year since 2013).
+With its grand opening on March 31st 2001, it was the fourth most attended park in 2015, with close to 14 millions of visitors in 2015 (and more than 10 millions every year since 2013).
 Close to one million clients have an annual pass to visit the place whenever they want.